berryma4/metadata-forms-gui-archive/documentation/actions_roadmap.md

 * Demo: Dental Claim: Hook up validator for tooth numbers.
 * Demo: Dental Claim: Hookup lookup service for procedure codes with auto suggest similar to [listbox-combo](https://www.w3.org/TR/wai-aria-practices/examples/combobox/aria1.1pattern/listbox-combo.html) but type ahead is obtained by query against the server.
 * Demo: Dental Claim:Demonstrate a company search using data from cert-of-need or from provider search.
-* YAML: Test / Demo arbitrary creation of variables at top level of Yaml to support re-use.
+* YAML:  Allow arbitrary creation of variables at top level of Yaml to support re-use.
 EG: A float  pattern would be re-usable across many fields.
 * Extend showDiv, hideDiv in display-util to use the lastDisplayStyle feature so when re-showing a div we bring back it's original display status rather than block.
 Otherwise will mess up formating when users are using flex-box or other new formatting structures.
 * AutoHideCollapsible feature added at the group level.
 Do not render that portion if a data match does not exist eg:    {collapsible: { dataFiter: { src_data_context: person.isbuyer  compareFun: isTrue(), monitor: [persIsBuyer]}}}    Then must set a filter event or watcher so every change to one of a set Id triggers re-evaluation to add that area.
 We will need the containter rendered so there is someplace to put it even if we skipped rendering it last time.
 This implies we will need a list of rendered ID for the form so we can do global validation of mandatory fields that skips those fields we chose not render.
 * DeepLinking: Support Deep linking where a URI can cause retrieval of data objects and redisplay of a stack of forms rendered with data from those objects.